PhilipSchoene/Pyrolysis/README.md

 # Supporting Information

-Here you can find the Supporting Infromation for the paper "Pyrolysis of ellagic acid - A thermodynamic and kinetic study". <br>
+Here you can find the Supporting Infromation for the paper "Theoretical Insight into Ellagic Acid Pyrolysis". <br>

 <table>
   <tr>